Jonas Brothers announce new album, Broadway shows in March

-NEW YORK (AP) — Jonas Brothers have released a new single and revealed an upcoming album and plan to hit Broadway for five shows next month.
+Jonas Brothers have released a new single and revealed an upcoming album and plans to hit Broadway for five shows next month.

 Kevin, Nick and Joe Jonas announced Friday they’ll use each night at the Marquis Theatre to focus on a different album, including “Jonas Brothers,” “A Little Bit Longer,” “Lines, Vines and Trying Times,” “Happiness Begins” and their upcoming collection due in May, simply called “The Album.”
 They are scheduled to be on Broadway from March 14-18.